broccolism/broccolism/README.md

 ### 🥦 broccolism
 > More learn, Higher resolution to see the world.

-- I’m currently working on **making a backend server with Spring, writing blog posts after reading, personal project for my green github profile**.
+- I’m currently working on **personal mobile app project to use it in practice**.

-- I’m currently learning - JAVA, OOP, Spring, Angular, distributed database system.
+- I’m currently studying - JAVA, OOP, Spring, Angular.
-    - All the Java stuff and Angular: for work.
-Getting closer with them...
+    - Reading Clean Architecture and Unit Testing.
-    - I have studied - database, recommender system, HCI, Javascript/Typescript, React, and Flutter.
+    - I have enjoyed learning - recommender system, HCI, Javascript/Typescript, React, and Flutter.

 - I've been just starting to work as a backend developer.
-    - I have worked as a mobile developer using Flutter for 1.5 years.
+    - I have an experience as a mobile developer using Flutter for 1.5 years.

 - 💬 Ask me about everything.
 I would appreciate it. mile3880@gmail.com